14 Langkawi Tips: Skip the Wrong Rental Car and the Jellyfish Sting

 6. Jellyfish Season Is Real

-Box jellyfish appear April-October (wetter months).
-I got stung at Cenang Beach in May — painful, swollen for 3 days.
-Most resorts post warnings and provide vinegar stations.
-Wear a rash guard when snorkeling.
-This is not widely advertised.
+Box jellyfish appear April-October, the wetter months, and the sting at Cenang Beach in May is no small thing — painful and swollen for three days.
+Most resorts post warnings and provide vinegar stations, but this risk isn't widely advertised.
+Wear a rash guard when you snorkel and you'll swim easy.

 7. Monkeys Will Steal Your Food

-At Dayang Bunting (Lake of the Pregnant Maiden) jetty and several other spots, macaques are bold and experienced thieves.
-Secure bags, don't eat openly, and don't hand-feed them.
+At the Dayang Bunting (Lake of the Pregnant Maiden) jetty and several other spots, the macaques are bold, quick, and experienced thieves.
+Secure your bags, keep snacks out of sight, and never hand-feed them.

 Culture